Aussi une petite histoire rapide en francais ici.

 Here follows a couple of old postcards, more of which may be found here.

 Upon their arrival, the Normans soon discovered that Essex was devoid of any natural building stone.
-The Romans had found the same thing some 1000 years earlier and had used a material called septaria which had to be brought from the coast, and the naturally occurring red earth, from which they made their tiles.
+The Romans had found the same thing some 1000 years earlier and had used a material called septaria, some of which could be mined nearby (or which had to be brought from the coast), and the naturally occurring red earth, from which they made their tiles.

-....and a view at the rear (from the north side looking down towards the River Colne) showing modern scaffolding techniques and, more importantly, the Norman period rear entrance to the keep, that would once have had a secure stairway up to it.
+....and a view at the rear (from the north side looking down towards the River Colne) showing the Norman period rear (the main entrance for day to day access) entrance to the keep, that would once have had a secure stairway up to it.
+The large door to the front of the castle would probably only have been opened in an emergency or for troop movements or for horses and wagons.

 In 1860, the crypt was opened to the public as a museum.
-In 1920, the castle was presented to the borough by the Viscount Cowdray, as part of the planned War Memorial built a short while later.
-In 1934/5 the castle keep was roofed over, leading the way for the development of the museum to the form in which we see it today.
+In 1920, the castle was presented to the borough by the Viscount Cowdray, as part of the planned War Memorial that was built a short while later.
+In 1934/5 the castle keep was roofed over, leading the way for the development of the museum, to the form in which we see it today.

 Let us now go inside and have a look around!

-The great arch leading into the castle keep is shown above, with members of the Town Watch on duty.
+The great arch leading into the castle keep is shown above, with some of the members of the Town Watch on duty.

 Once through the great arch, to the left will be seen the great stairway, spiralled to the right as you go up.
 You would have to play the role of sword wielding attacker and defender to realise the wisdom of the direction of the spiral.
 You might think that the builders had allowed an advantage to a right handed attacker, allowing him to swing his sword so advantageously against a defender coming down.
 Think again.
 Yes, the defender was standing on a narrow part of the step but, he was tucked in, around a corner, able to deliver a powerful downward slash against his opponent.
 Clever people those Normans!